paglobal/augmented-tabflow/README.md

 - document behaviour concerning interacting with bookmarking from mobile
 - (maybe) document the fact that there's no need to restore old tabs
 - document the ability to modify keyboard shortcuts at the top
+- document use with your favourite window manager
+- document `Ctrl+Shift+A` shortcut

 ### Recent Changes